J.R.R. Tolkien: Appendix N’s Controversial Entry

 I’ll take Gygax at his word and move on.

 Leaving what then to write about?
 I’d be surprised if anyone reading this web log hasn’t read LOTR and The Hobbit.
 You don’t need me to review either.
 Well, when one runs short of material, one writes about oneself.
 And since the topic is Tolkien, that leads to my writing about my history with the Professor’s tales.

 I couldn’t tell you when I first read The Hobbit.
 Probably at nine or ten years old.
 I can distinctly recall first laying eyes on The Fellowship of the Ring.
 I was eleven, browsing at the Gladstone public library.
 The picture of The Hill with the embedded round doors and winding lane captured me.
-I still haven’t wriggled free and have no attention of doing so.
+I still haven’t wriggled free and have no intention of doing so.
 I remember nearing the end of Fellowship, thinking they are never going to reach Mt.
 Doom before the end of the book.
 That was my first inkling (Inkling — see what I did there?) that there was more to the story.
 I’d had no idea that Fellowship was the first book in a trilogy.
 (Yes, yes I know LOTR wasn’t written as a trilogy, but for practical purposes it is.)